InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 ### **Get SMULL configurations: 0xA042**

-The SMULL configurations consist of 7 parameters: *mode, slave number, slave ID, PHY rate, SYNC address, maximum length of downlink private packet and maximum length of uplink private packet*.
+The SMULL configurations consist of 8 parameters: *mode, slave number, slave ID, PHY rate, SYNC address, maximum length of downlink private packet, maximum length of uplink private packet and maximum length of broadcast packet*.
 You can get all settings by issuing this command.<br>

 Send:    **0xA0 0x42 0x00 0x00**
 |Byte|Comment|